Annmariyajose/Live-Chat-app/README.md

 ## 📞 Support

-For support, email your-email@example.com or open an issue on GitHub.
+For support, annmariya907227@gmail.com or open an issue on GitHub.

 ## 🗺️ Roadmap